csecareanu/medical-clinic-frontend-react/README.md

 16. React components naming convention: https://medium.com/@wittydeveloper/react-components-naming-convention-%EF%B8%8F-b50303551505
 ---

+View - a view will not navigate to another page Controller
+Container

 Display
 Display components are only concerned with how things look.
 Generally, they should have the following characteristics:
 Stateless — state is should be handled by a higher-level component and passed down through props